Time Required : Less than 1 hour

 Timings : Fridays: 8:00 AM - 12:00 PM, 2:30 PM - 8:00 PM

 All other days: 8:00 AM - 8:00 PM

-With its bright yellow and green facade and minarets, Abdul Gafoor Mosque is one of Singapore's most important mosques.
+With its bright yellow and green facade and minarets, Abdul Gafoor Mosque is one of Singapore's most important mosques located in Little India.
 Originally built in 1859, it exudes immense beauty and grandeur, thus earning the distinction as being one of Singapore's national monuments.
-However, the mosque is very different from the simple wooden building that the early Indian Muslims of the area put up.
+The pristine Masjid Abdul Gafoor is very different from the simple wooden building that the early Indian Muslims of the area put up.
 Today, it shows an eclectic mix of Southern Indian, European as well as Mughal styles in its unique architecture.

 Compare quotes from upto 3 travel agents for free

 Ask a question from the travellers who have experience.